To bin or not to bin: does binning in multiplicity reliably suppress unwanted volume fluctuations?: Introduction

 We start with some general remarks on the effect of volume or participant fluctuations in nucleus-nucleus collisions.
 In heavy-ion experiments, the centrality of an event is typically defined by the number of charged particles, $n_{ch}$, produced in the collision.
 The higher $n_{ch}$ is, the more central is the collision, i.e., the smaller is the (average) impact parameter.
 The data are then analyzed for various centrality classes, which are defined by an interval in multiplicity, $M_{1}\leq M \leq M_{2}$.
-For example, for the centrality class of the $0-5\%$ most central collisions, $\int_{0}^{M_{1}} dM P(M) = 0.95 $ and $\int_{M_{1}}^{M_{2}} dM P(M) = 0.05 $, where $P(M)$ is the distribution of multiplicities in minimum bias events.
+For example, for the centrality class of the $5\%$ most central collisions, $\int_{0}^{M_{1}} dM P(M) = 0.95 $ and $\int_{M_{1}}^{M_{2}} dM P(M) = 0.05 $, where $P(M)$ is the distribution of multiplicities in minimum bias events.
 Of course, in this case, $M_{2}=M_{max}$ is the maximum observed multiplicity.
 Since the charged particle multiplicity in heavy ion reactions is typically on the order of a few hundred, a centrality class involves a large range of multiplicity values, $M_{2}-M_{1}\gg 1$.
 Having a whole range of multiplicities contributing to a centrality class is actually a welcome feature.
 Consider a thermal system at fixed ``volume'' where the number of particles follows a Poisson distribution.
 If the mean multiplicity is $M=100$ then the system will contribute significantly at least to events in the multiplicity range $[ M - 10, M + 10]$.
 Thus, cutting too tight on the multiplicity will bias the system by suppressing the fluctuations one is interested in.
-By the same token, systems with different volumes will contribute to a given centrality class.
+By the same token, systems with different volumes will contribute to a given centrality class. \footnote{We note that recently a novel method based on the Edgeworth expansion has been proposed \cite{Wang:2025fve}.
+It is claimed that this method is able to extract cumulants without a specific centrality selection.}

 The inability to fix the volume in heavy-ion collisions is the origin of volume fluctuations.
 The challenge is then to eliminate these from the fluctuation measurements while simultaneously preserving the physics of interest.
 In the following, we will explore to which extent the centrality bin width correction (CBWC) can achieve this.
 We note that volume fluctuations induce correlations between the multiplicity and the proton number, since both typically scale with the volume.
 Consequently, correlations generated by mundane event-by-event variations in collision geometry compete with and may even overshadow dynamical correlations, such as those due to the decay of baryon resonances into protons and pions.
 The primary objective of this paper is to assess the reliability of the CBWC method by employing an analytically tractable model that simulates the correlation generated by baryon resonance decays.
 While the model has some essential features that allow us to identify and illustrate potential shortcomings of this scheme, it is not sufficiently realistic to allow a direct confrontation with experimental data.